Skip to main content

 The two most common reasons disk’s exceed 90% are writing of HDFS and spark shuffle data.
 To avoid this scenario, it is recommended to right size your EBS volumes for your use case.
 You can either add more EBS volumes or increase the total size of the EBS capacity so that it never exceeds the default 90% utilization disk checker rate.

 From a monitoring and alerting perspective, there are a few options.
 You can monitor and alert on HDFS utilization using the Cloudwatch metric HDFSUtilization.
 This can help determine if disks are exceeding the 90% threshold due to HDFS usage.
-At a per node and disk level, using options in BP 1.12 can help identify if disk is filling due to spark shuffle or some other process.
+At a per node and disk level, using options in the previous section can help identify if disk is filling due to spark shuffle or some other process.
 At a cluster level, you can also create an alarm for the MRUnhealthyNodes CloudWatch metric which reports the number of nodes reporting an UNHEALTHY status.
 Since UNHEALTHY nodes are excluded from processing tasks from YARN Resourcemanager, having UNHEALTHY nodes can degrade job performance.

 The 90% is a default value which can be configured by yarn.nodemanager.disk-health-checker.max-disk-utilization-per-disk-percentage in yarn-site.xml.
 However, to fix nodes going UNHEALTHY, it is not recommended to adjust this %, but instead right size your EBS volumes.